veerababu1729/-YouTube-Video-Finder-with-Gemini-AI-LLM/README.md

-"This is a Open source project initiated by me -you can fork, edit, a pull request"
+"This is a Open source project initiated by me -you can fork, edit, and make a pull request"

 ````markdown
 # YouTube Relevance Finder with Gemini AI